O1ahmad/ansible-role-elasticsearch/README.md

 _The following variables can be customized to manage the service's **systemd** service unit definition and execution profile/policy:_

 `extra_run_args: <elasticsearch-cli-options>` (**default**: `[]`)
 - list of `elasticsearch` commandline arguments to pass to the binary at runtime for customizing launch.
-Supporting full expression of `elasticsearch`'s cli, this variable enables the role of target hosts to be customized according to the user's specification.
+Supporting full expression of `elasticsearch`'s cli, this variable enables the launch to be customized according to the user's specification.

 `custom_unit_properties: <hash-of-systemd-service-settings>` (**default**: `[]`)
-- hash of settings used to customize the [Service] configuration and execution environment of the Elasticsearch **systemd** service.
+- hash of settings used to customize the [Service] unit configuration and execution environment of the Elasticsearch **systemd** service.

 ```yaml
 custom_unit_properties: